No Churn Cherry Ice Cream

 Add the pie filling to a food processor with condensed milk and pulse until the mixture is still chunky or smooth, your preference.
 Set aside.

 In a large bowl, add cream, and with an electric beater, whip until soft peaks form Add in the extracts and powdered sugar and briefly beat in.
 Do not over-whip.
-Add about 1/3 of the strawberry mixture and by hand, with a spatula gently stir in.
+Add about 1/3 of the cherry mixture and by hand, with a spatula gently stir in.
 Add in the remainder and continue to fold.

 Place in a 9 x 5 loaf pan and spread the top smooth.
 Put in freezer and once firm to the touch, cover with plastic wrap or foil.
 Continue to freeze for a total of 8 hours or overnight.